 Please use freely to promote your local 100 Kata Challenge event.

 Check out our video report from the 2018 event here in Okinawa – a great day was had by all at Naminoue shrine and beach in Okinawa!

 The 100 Kata Challenge event is an ideal opportunity for experienced practitioners and those with an interest in taking up traditional karate and kobudo practice to watch and try out kata practice.
 There is simply no better way to start learning your first kata than doing 100 repetitions of that kata!

 Choose a karate kata (preferably a karate form based on an Okinawan style) and complete 100 repetitions.
 Traditional karate in Okinawa includes Shorin-ryu, Goju-ryu, Uechi-ryu, Ryueiryu and many more and is related to Shotokan, Shito-ryu, Kyokushin among many others.

 If you want to try Karate for the first time at this 100 Kata event but don’t know where to go to participate then please email us at firstname.lastname@example.org and we will try to find a participating dojo close to you.

-Free download – get the 2020 Participation Certificate template here soon
+Free download – get the 2020 Participation Certificate templates here

-Free to download Participation Certificates will be available for this event.
+Free to download Participation Certificates are available for this event.
 We ask that the template is used on a not-for-profit basis, in keeping with the spirit of this free event.
 We have 2 versions available as PDF print-friendly files with colored background or white background.